65-6c-6c-69-6f-74/powershell-subnet-calculator/README.md

 4. Calculate: Enter your target IP, select your CIDR mask from the dropdown, and click Calculate.

 🔬 Technical Specifications:

-Mathematical Reliability
-The calculator avoids the standard PowerShell -shl (shift-left) and -not (bitwise NOT) operators on 32-bit integers, which are known to cause signed-integer overflow errors (interpreting bit patterns as negative numbers like -1 or -256).
+> The calculator avoids the standard PowerShell -shl (shift-left) and -not (bitwise NOT) operators on 32-bit integers, which are known to cause signed-integer overflow errors (interpreting bit patterns as negative numbers like -1 or -256).
 Instead, it utilizes:

     [Math]::Pow: For clean, overflow-free power-of-two calculations.

     [uint64] Casting: All bitwise math is performed in a 64-bit space to ensure the 32nd bit (the sign bit in 32-bit integers) does not trigger an error.

-Layout Logic
-Language: PowerShell 5.1+
+> Language: PowerShell 5.1+

-Framework: .NET System.Windows.Forms & System.Drawing
+> Framework: .NET System.Windows.Forms & System.Drawing

-Compatibility: Windows 10 / 11
+> Compatibility: Windows 10 / 11

-📝 Example Output:

-Network:      192.168.1.0
-Netmask:      255.255.255.0
-Broadcast:    192.168.1.255
-First Usable: 192.168.1.1
-Last Usable:  192.168.1.254
-Total Hosts:  254